brettChapman/Nimbus_Cluster/README.md

 ```
 #### 4. Copy and run the following scripts:

-Copy scripts setup_host_for_slurm.sh and install_slurm.sh to your home directory
+Copy scripts setup_host_for_slurm.sh and install_slurm.sh to your home directory.

 The install_slurm.sh script configures the master node, copies the setup_host_for_slurm.sh script to all nodes and configures them.
 It is expected that the slurm.conf file is in the home directory of user ubuntu.